6C1/Bhreus/README.md

     >>> p.set_html(html)

-Get a DOM tree out of that markup:
+Get a DOM tree out of that markup. `Parser.parse()` returns the root node of the tree.

     >>> tree = p.parse()